Published by FutureTecEra

 Sample Workflow: Prompt Engineering in a Marketing Content Task

 To see AI Prompt Engineering for Beginners in action, imagine a small team preparing content for a new productivity app.
 This is a sample workflow, not a performance claim.
-It shows how structured prompts can help organize a content task more clearly.
+It shows how structured prompts can organize a content task more clearly.

 Define the Goal